coderabbitai/coderabbit-docs/blog/how-we-built-cost-effective-generative-ai-application-2023-12-23/blog.md

 ## 2. Rate-limiting: Enforcing Fair Usage

-Upon launching our free service for open source projects, we noticed individual developers using it as a coding co-pilot by making hundreds of incremental commits for continuous feedback.
+Upon launching our free service for open-source projects, we noticed individual developers using it as a coding co-pilot by making hundreds of incremental commits for continuous feedback.
 CodeRabbit, designed for thorough code reviews unlike tools such as GitHub Copilot, incurs high costs when used in this manner.
 Therefore, we implemented hourly rate-limits on the number of files and commits reviewed per user, to control excessive usage without compromising user experience.
 These limits vary across different product tiers.
-For example, we set more aggressive limits for open source users compared to trial and paid users.
+For example, we set more aggressive limits for open-source users compared to trial and paid users.

 To implement these rate-limits, we evaluated various options for Serverless